 A cholinesterase regenerator

 acetylcholine in the synaptic cleft.

 cleft to cause that effect.

-Okay.
-We also use anti-muscarinic agents in Parkinson's
+agents in Parkinson’s disease.

-These are drugs that we are going to talk about later.
+that we're going to talk about later.

-We use scopalamine in motion sickness.
+We use scopolamine in motion sickness.

-It's available as a pill or patch.
+It's available as a pill or patch,

 It's a very effective anti-nauseant.

 And one other thing that I

 for when you're on the wards, is benztropine.

 Benztropine is an antidote to acute dystonia,

-where people are contracted and unable to move,
+where people are contracted and unable to move

 their head turned to one side

-as far as it will go.
+as far as it'll go.

-So, benztropine is an antidote to that.
+So benztropine is an antidote to that.

 in a later lecture as well.

 What are the effects on the eye?

-Anti-muscarinic agents cause dilation.
-Okay.
+Anti-muscarinic agents cause dilation, okay.

-Atropine acts over 72 hours.
-Homatropine acts over 24 hours.
+Atropine acts over 72 hours,

-And this one acts over 30 minutes.
+and this one acts over 30 minutes.

-Now, atropine is derived from the belladonna plant
+Now atropine is derived from the belladonna plant,

 which I have illustrated here.

 cause mild bronchodilation.

-for the lung is ipratropium.
+for the lung is ipratropium,

-It's also known as atrovent.
+it's also known as atrovent.

-inhaler.
-The new bronchodilators like tiotropium,
+The other bronchodilators like

 and are really making a huge

 impact on respiratory therapy.

-We are going to be talking about that in
+We're going to be talking about that in

 our respiratory pharmacology lecture.